trollfot/megrok.z3ctable/src/megrok/z3ctable/README.txt

     (see megrok.layout)

-For more information and more detailed examples please look in the ftests directory of this package.
+For more information and more detailed examples please look in the tests directory of this package.

 Getting started